 Keep Your Skin Hydrated And Moisturized

 Winter can dry out the skin, but it is important to remember that the summer can be harsh on your body as well, which is why it is crucial to apply moisturizer on a year-round basis.
 Typical summer activities, like going to the pool, going on a hike, or going on a picnic can wreak havoc on your skin, a situation that is only exacerbated if you live in a dry area.
-Obviously, applying moisturizer is the first step, but you can't put on too much in the morning because you are likely going to apply makeup as well.
-That is why nighttime application is so important, because it can help give your skin what it needs to really shine.
+Applying moisturizer is the first step, but you can't put on too much in the morning because you are likely going to apply makeup as well.
+That is why nighttime application is essential, because it can help give your skin what it needs to shine.

 If you want to turn back the hands of time, you need to keep your skin hydrated and moisturized.
 Simply applying moisturizer is not all that you should be doing, however.
-Ideally, you want to take steps to ensure that your skin is moisturized while you sleep, so that you wake up on the right track.
+Ideally, you want to take steps to ensure that your skin is moisturized while you sleep so that you wake up on the right track.
 If you think your skin is in need of moisturizer, the following tips will help you.

-Don't Forget About Your Feet
+Do not Forget About Your Feet

 The feet are an often overlooked part of the body, but all your daily activities are hard on them, so they deserve a moisturizing treatment as well.
-If you truly want your feet to be soft to the touch, put on the moisturizer (paraffin wax, vegetable oil and petroleum jelly all work great) and then add a pair of socks.
+If you truly want your feet to be soft to the touch, put on the moisturizer (paraffin wax, vegetable oil, and petroleum jelly all work great) and then add a pair of socks.
 If you sleep this way, your feet will thank you in the morning.

-You can actually buy moisturizing socks, which have been designed specifically to treat tough feet and heels.
+You can buy moisturizing socks, which have been designed specifically to treat tough feet and heels.
 In most cases, you should still apply your own moisturizer when wearing these socks, but if you find yourself short on time, these products are a good option.
 Simply put them on your feet before you go to bed and leave them on while you rest.
 You can find moisturizing socks in spa shops and drug stores.